zack-shoylev/devsite/source/_posts/2014-03-11-balloon-mapping-outreach.markdown

 <!--more-->

-{% img center /images/balloonfly.jpg %}

-Dana answered the data and maps by explaining we were demonstrating open source tools that kids can use to collect environmental data or other data in their communities.
+We answered the data and maps by explaining we were demonstrating open source tools that kids can use to collect environmental data or other data in their communities.
 How about counting the number of healthy trees on their block?
 Could you put the tree data on top of a street map?
 Would you need to collect more information about the health of the trees?
 Is that data?
 Yes.

+{% img center /images/balloonfly.jpg %}

-These techniques came from an open science community called the <a href="http://publiclab.org/">public lab</a>, and you can buy your own <a href="http://store.publiclab.org/collections/mapping">balloon and kite mapping kit</a> from their site.
+The balloon mapping techniques were developed by an open science community called the <a href="http://publiclab.org/">public lab</a>, and you can buy your own <a href="http://store.publiclab.org/collections/mapping">balloon and kite mapping kit</a> from their site.